Dear Consumer Ed:

 A written price estimate should identify the condition to be repaired, the parts needed, and the anticipated labor charge.
 Make sure you get a signed copy.
 It should state that the shop will contact you for approval before they do any work exceeding a specified amount of time or money.

-If you believe you have been the victim of auto repair fraud, report it to your local Better Business Bureau and to the Georgia Department of Law's Consumer Protection Division at 404-651-8600 or 800-869-1123.
+If you believe you have been the victim of auto repair fraud, report it to your local Better Business Bureau and to the Georgia Attorney General's Consumer Protection Division at 404-651-8600 or 800-869-1123.

 Submit your own question to Consumer Ed.
 Remember…we do not give legal advice.
 Always consult a lawyer about legal issues.